and Retreat Center is a private 501(c)(3) nonprofit facility located on 142

 walkway between the DMB Center and the Meeting House and accessing the Campfire

-support is absolutely essential in continuing this process.
+support was absolutely essential in completing this project.
 We have used

 private appeals and Faithify.org to fund projects in the past and will use